 Are e-books available from the Harvard Library?
 Thank you

 The Library has just launched an e-reader pilot program.
 We've pre-loaded Kindles and Nooks with 50 popular and new-release titles like Steve Jobs by Walter Isaacson, A Game of Thrones by George R.R.
 Martin, Salvage the Bones by Jesmyn Ward and Cleopatra by Stacy Schiff.
-You can find them in Hollis by searching keyword "ereader;" or you can view a list of all the titles here.
+You can find them in HOLLIS by searching "Harvard Library e-reader collection".
 The devices will circulate from participating libraries (Cabot, Countway, Divinity, Kennedy and Lamont) with a loan period of 28 days.
 Ask for them at the Circulation desks.

 The pilot will run during the spring 2012 semester, with an assessment period at the end of the term.
-We welcome patron feedback at http://bit.ly/wUO8ub
+We welcome patron feedback here.

 The first method is via HOLLIS.
 In HOLLIS, just type in your search term.
 For example: "butterflies" (insert your own topic).
 When results come up, look on the right side of the screen.
 There, you can make refinements.
 You may click on the refinement "online."
 That will limit to all electronic resources.
 Next, click on the refinement "books."
 That will limit those e-resources to e-books, specifically.
 From there forward, HOLLIS provides direct links to the books (look at the records retrieved in the central region of the page).